j2sleek/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - You can only use _putchar twice in your code

 ### 3. islower
-Write a function that checks for lowercase character.[3-islower](./3-islower.c)
+Write a function that checks for lowercase character.
+[3-islower](./3-islower.c)
 - Prototype: int _islower(int c);
 - Returns 1 if c is lowercase
+- Returns 0 otherwise

+### 4. isalpha
+Write a function that checks for alphabetic character.
+[4-isalpha](./4-isalpha.c)
+- Prototype: int _isalpha(int c);
+- Returns 1 if c is a letter, lowercase or uppercase
 - Returns 0 otherwise